3 min reading

 Parents/Carers - can you or your employer offer work experience?

-Providing children with experiences of the workplace is a great way to help prepare them for the future.
+Providing young people with experiences of the workplace is a great way to help prepare them for the future.
 Parents/carers can help by encouraging their own employers to offer work experience or workplace visits to young people.

 And for those who run their own business, there is plenty of support and inspiration to help organise and carry out a workplace experience for young people.
 The quickest and easiest way is to fill out this quick form to let us know that you're interested in offering work experience placements at your organisation.
 Our team at Bucks Skills Hub will then get in touch and take you through the next steps.